-1- What is the (knowledge, comprehension, application, analysis, synthesis and evaluation) level (High or Low) in Islamic educational textbooks' questions in secondary schools in Iraq according to the perspective of teachers?
+3- What is the (knowledge, comprehension, application, analysis, synthesis and evaluation) level percentage in Islamic educational textbook questions in the third grade of secondary schools in Iraq?

 5. Results

 The research questions would be answered based on the research results.
 The first, second and third research questions would be answered based on analysis checklists, the fourth research question would be answered based on interviewers form data.